Mission Statement

 • The Centre accompanies groups and individuals who have suffered or committed similar types of crimes, as well as other members of society who wish to engage in a restorative justice process based on encounters and dialogue.

-• The Centre provides support for individuals who have experienced individual or collective abuse and violence in their need to express themselves, to be acknowledged and to find healing.
-We also work with offenders as they seek to take responsibility and make reparation.
+• The Centre supports individuals who have experienced individual or collective abuse and violence in their need to express themselves, to be acknowledged and to find healing ; as well as people who have committed criminal acts in their process of accountability and reparation.

 Restorative Justice is a process promoting a dialogue and offers a platform to share one’s experience in a group setting allowing people affected by violence (victims, offenders and members of the society) to find a healing pathway together.
 This approach favours repairing the social bonds that were broken after the traumatic events.